 Catheter – not to be confused with the cannula described above.
 A catheter is a thin tube with a blunt end and can be inserted into an existing orifice or through a cannula.

-My first experience with a catheter was in preparation for being fed intravenously for 2 weeks.
+My first experience with a catheter was in preparation for being fed intravenously (known as a PICC line).
 The catheter entered at my wrist, travelled up my arm, inside a vein, and over my shoulder into my chest.
 Just seeing the apparatus would be enough to make some patients faint.
 I like to think that I’m made of sterner stuff so the sight of a thin plastic tube, 800mm long, and knowing where it was due to go, was more a curiosity than a worry.

 The installation process however did not go smoothly.
 The first attempt at insertion failed so the doctor tried the other arm.
 Still no luck.
 Go back to the original arm.
 Nope.
-By now I was surrounded by an ever growing group of doctors and nurses making helpful suggestions Finally, at the fifth attempt, the tube was in postion and the feeding solution connected.
+By now I was surrounded by an ever growing gaggle of doctors and nurses all making helpful suggestions.
+Finally, at the fifth attempt, the tube was in postion and the feeding solution connected.

-Colonoscopy – sticking a camera where the sun don’t shine.
+Colonoscopy – Sticking a camera where the sun don’t shine.
+The word is enough to send a shiver down the spine of anyone and I’m sure the prospect of it puts off a lot of people from going to see their GP when they have a digestive problem.
 As with many procedures I find the thought of what is going to happen is often worse than the actual experience.
-I can tolerate the actual procedure quite well but I know that many patients do not.
-It’s the 24 hour fasting beforehand that I struggle with.
+I can tolerate the procedure quite well but it’s the 24 hour fasting beforehand that I struggle with.

 I like to keep awake during the procedure as you get to see exactly what the consultant is seeing and if you have any questions they can be asked there and then.
 You find out what’s happening inside your gut in real time and don’t have to rely on being told after you wake up or at your next appointment.

-For my last colonoscopy I had the added bonus of an audience of international trainee gastroenterologists watching the proceedings from the room next door, via video link, whilst my gastro consultant gave a running commentary and his colleague drove the camera ever onwards.
+For my last colonoscopy I had the added bonus of an audience of international trainee gastroenterologists watching the proceedings from the room next door, via video link, whilst my gastro consultant gave a running commentary, asked me questions whilst his colleague drove the camera ever onwards.

-Part of the early mobilisation mentions being expected to drink fluids as soon as you come round in Recovery and then to be eating solids within 24 hours.
-A far cry from the 3 weeks “nil by mouth” that I had been through in 1979.
+As part of the early post-op mobilisation you are expected to drink fluids as soon as you come round in Recovery and then to be eating solids within 24 hours.
+A far cry from the 3 weeks “nil by mouth” that I had been through 30 years previously.

 Fistula – which I thought sounded like some unsavoury fetish but when I was told I had one checked the definition – “an abnormal connection between two structures”.
 Luckily(?) mine was internal, between sections of intestine, so any leaking was kept inside but they can run from inside to outside the body and prove difficult to heal.